10 Database Management Tips and Tricks From a Data Architect

 For most customers, the amount of space needed to run a database is rather insignificant.
 It is everything else around the actual footprint that is difficult to provide for twenty-four-seven applications.
 In one of my previous jobs, I assisted customers in installing appliance hardware.
 I spent countless hours in surprisingly cold data centers assisting customers with installation services.
 Spending time in an actual data center highlights elements needed for proper facilities: cooling, uninterrupted power, and physical security.

 For example, by its very nature, computer hardware is, at best, a depreciating asset.
 When we used to have to procure and install our own hardware, it was essentially obsolete on the day of installation.
 Rarely is there a physical item on this Earth with such a short shelf life!
-I remember the days spending hours purchasing, physically installing, running cables, and manually updating BIOSes… To replace it soon thereafter.
+I remember the days spent purchasing, physically installing, running cables, and manually updating BIOSes… To replace it soon thereafter.

 Today, we can use a cloud service (AWS, for example) to allocate compute resources dynamically.
 This has greatly simplified the task of deploying the hardware needed to run applications, making things smoother for developers and companies.
-In Timescale, we’re actually running Timescale Cloud in AWS ourselves, taking advantage of the flexibility of this cloud ecosystem to build our platform.
+In Timescale, we’re actually running Timescale in AWS ourselves, taking advantage of the flexibility of this cloud ecosystem to build our platform.

 What we learned from our own experience is that having access to a cloud service is just the tip of the iceberg when dealing with hardware.
 One can hastily miscalculate the effort that goes into it.
 Sure, it is pretty straightforward to instantiate an Amazon EC2 instance.
 But do you have the time and flexibility to provide an easy front end to instantiate and change resources on the fly?
 Can you monitor those resources for consistent uptime and performance?
 And ultimately, can you automatically adjust when the resources are not performing as one expects twenty-four by seven?
 If reading this paragraph didn’t exhaust you, maybe you can.